How Enzuzo launched a profitable freemium model and how you can too

 Step Two: Define the details

-As any business that has transitioned to become product-led knows, there are a huge range of issues that need to be addressed.
+As any business that has transitioned to become product-led knows, there is a huge range of issues that need to be addressed.

 Challenges like: